texas-district-11-outpost/texas-district-11-outpost.github.io/content/redistricting-maps.md

 T&C Sports-Soccer Fields in Leander is noted as a reference, in the southwestern corner.
 The new TX-17 district stretches north and west to beyond Wortham.

+## Map scales

+While it's difficult to intuitively see the sheer sizes of TX-11, TX-10, and TX-37, know that a typical bike ride from T&C Soccer to Yett Creek, stopping in between at Rattan Creek, typically would take about a half an hour.
+This bike ride would touch all three districts mentioned here.

+A bike ride from Rattan Creek to downtown Odessa would take significant planning and a road time of about 33 hours (or about five and a half hours by car).

 *image sources: [Texas Tribune](https://www.texastribune.org/2025/09/04/2025-texas-redistricting-maps/) interactive redistricting lookup.*